StarJiao/classalwaysfound/README.md

 ## Known Issues

-1. Does not work for php trait.
+1. Does not work for php trait
-2. Use sentence will be tagged while it contains the missing class.
+2. Use sentence will be tagged while it contains the missing class. fixed
-3. There is no need to tag the class within same package, but this failed . fix
+3. There is no need to tag the class within same package, but this failed . fixed
-4. class in comment will be tagged
+4. class in block comment will be tagged
+5. similar name will be tagged

 ## Release Notes